How to Clean a Shower Head: Practical Guide and Simple Tips

 • Baking soda :

-• Gentle abrasive that polishes without scratching.
+• Mild abrasive that polishes without scratching.

-(Find other natural products and our best anti-limescale shower heads by clicking here .)
+(Find other natural products and our best anti-limescale showerheads by clicking here .)

-6. Our Tips for Long-lasting Maintenance
+6. Our Tips for Long-Lasting Maintenance

-1. Wipe dry after each shower
+1. Wipe after each shower

 • Fewer drops = less limescale.

-2. Install a limescale filter
+2. Install an anti-limescale filter

-• Place a filter between the shower head and the faucet if your water is very hard .
+• Place a filter between the showerhead and the faucet if your water is very hard.

 3. Ventilate the bathroom

-• Removing moisture prevents mold growth.
+• Removing humidity prevents mold growth.

 4. Schedule a reminder

-• Add a reminder on your phone: every 1 to 2 months , set aside 15 minutes to clean the shower head .
+• Add a reminder on your phone: every 1 to 2 months, set aside 15 minutes to clean the shower head.

-Filter Shower Head
+Filtered Shower Head

 See this anti-limescale shower head

 Q1.
-Can I use bleach to clean my showerhead?
+Can I use bleach to clean my shower head?

 Q2.
 Is apple cider vinegar as effective as white vinegar?